 Myrna Mack Chang was an anthropologist who researched human rights violations of internally-displaced people in Guatemala.
 She had been outwardly criticizing the government for these violations when she was stabbed on the street outside her office in the capital city in 1991.
-The tragedy fueled Chang’s sister, Helen Beatriz Mack Chang to seek prosecution of the killers.
-After two years, the Guatemalan government acknowledged responsibility for the death of Myrna in a landmark verdict, which paved the way for similar human rights cases.
+The tragedy fueled Mack’s sister, Helen Beatriz Mack Chang to seek prosecution of the killers.
+In 2004, the Guatemalan government acknowledged responsibility for the death of Myrna in a landmark verdict, which paved the way for similar human rights cases.

 This horrific experience inspired Helen in 1993 to establish the Myrna Mack Foundation—a National Endowment for Democracy (NED) grantee—to fight against impunity, strengthen the rule of law, and support peace and democracy.
 Helen has since dedicated her life to seeking justice for others who suffered during and after Guatemala’s 36-year civil war.

 “Because of my sister’s killing, we started the fight against impunity to get justice,” said Helen.
 “Justice is one of the pillars of democracy and, as we were ending the conflict, justice should be the power that can solve conflict in a pacifist way, instead of in a violent way or [way that] violates human rights.”

 The Myrna Mack Foundation informs and engages Guatemalan citizens to influence local governance and defend human rights through extensive research, documentation, and advocacy across multiple platforms.
 Recent reports analyze the work of 27 regional power networks since the last elections, document hate speech and media attacks, and study transparency across the Central American region.